fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ServiceBus/vTrue/New-AzureRmServiceBusTopic.md

 # New-AzureRmServiceBusTopic

 ## SYNOPSIS
-Creates a Service Bus topic in the specified Service Bus namespace.
+Creates a new Service Bus topic in  the specified Service Bus namespace.

 ## SYNTAX